kresusapp/kresus/CONTRIBUTING.md

   localhost:8080 and opens the index page on a browser (which gets reloaded every time a client file is touched).

-Alternatively, you can use `yarn watch` which will just automatically recompile the files without auto-spawning servers.

-If watching doesn't work, under Unix based operating systems (Linux, MacOS), you might need to [increase the number of inotify nodes](https://confluence.jetbrains.com/display/IDEADEV/Inotify+Watches+Limit).
+If dev mode doesn't work, under Unix based operating systems (Linux, MacOS), you might need to [increase the number of inotify nodes](https://confluence.jetbrains.com/display/IDEADEV/Inotify+Watches+Limit).